 Then I came across this comment from “Eyebrows McGee”:

-Incidentally, if you are going to college, you can get a credit card and buy your textbooks on it from amazon.com.
+Incidentally, if you are going to college, you can get your first credit card and buy your textbooks on it from amazon.com.
 You usually save a little on the textbooks over getting them at the bookstore, amazon delivers to your door so you don’t have to carry them (important to me on a walking campus!), and you can then pay the card off right away with your books money.

 By the end of four years, you’ll have some pretty reasonable credit history built up.
 By the time I graduated, having never charged more than $350 on the card, using it basically twice a year, and never carrying a balance, my $1200 credit limit was up to $8500 and I had enough credit history to go out into the real world of non-cosigned apartments, utilities, and eventually mortgages.